DaveMielke/NBP/b2g/doc/QuickStart/main.rst

 The SD card slot is the long slot in the middle of the back panel.

-A Micro-B (or device) USB port is near the left end of the back panel.
+A Micro-USB device port is near the left end of the back panel.
 It is primarily used for charging the battery.
 The battery can be charged either with the supplied wall charger or from a computer's USB port.